Rex Beach: Death and legacy

+Rex Beach moved to Sebring in the 1920s, where he lived at the Harder Hall Hotel before buying a home in town in 1929.
 In 1949, two years after the death of his wife Edith, Beach committed suicide in Sebring, Florida at the age of 72.
 In 2005, when the home Beach lived in was remodeled, a bullet was found in the wall, believed to be the bullet that ended his life.

 Beach served as the first president of the Rollins College Alumni Association.
 He and his wife are buried in front of the Alumni house.

 Beach, and his most famous novel, were commemorated in 2009 by the naming of a public pedestrian/bicycle trail in Dobbs Ferry, NY, a former place of residence.
 The trail is called "Spoilers Run".